cargo-public-api/cargo-public-api/README.md

 ## List the Public API

-This example lists the public API of the ubiquitous `regex` crate.
+This example lists the public API of the `regex` crate.
 First we clone the repo:

 ```console
 $ git clone https://github.com/rust-lang/regex ; cd regex